cds-snc/gcds-docs/src/en/components/grid/code.md

 Tip: Keep layouts simple.
 Consider optimizing each layout for mobile, tablet, and desktop to provide a better user experience for all viewports.

-### Add spacing between columns

-- Add space between columns to reduce the cognitive load of reading content too densely packed together.
-- Whenever possible, align objects both vertically and horizontally.
-- Use the `gap` property to add spacing between your `columns` in the grid.
-- Use GC Design System <gcds-link href="{{ links.designTokens }}">design tokens</gcds-link> as a reference for the size of the `gap` in the grid.
-The tokens measurements match up with the spacing values for the `gap` attribute.

 ### Maintain standard tag usage to be accessible

 By default, the `tag` property is set to use a `div` tag.